companieshouse/styleguides/terraform.md

 ### Naming

-All elements should be named using underscores.
+All elements should be named with lower-case text and use underscores.
 E.g. `my_resource` not `my-resource`.
-While the latter will still function Terraform will output warnings
+While the latter will still function Terraform will output warnings.
+Avoid using resources created in one repo from a separate and unrelated repo.
+This can cause issues when trying to update or destroy the original repo, if a dependant resource has been created elsewhere.

 ## Variables